phaustin/quantecon-example/book/docs/python_advanced_features.md

 car.kms
 ```

-Yep, that\'s what we want --- `car.kms` is automatically updated.
+Yep, that's what we want --- `car.kms` is automatically updated.

 #### How it Works